#verifier-design#rl ...

 Judge-LM

-The Judge-LM was defined on repeated studies summarized and gathered on favorable and unfavorable behaviors, and failure points in the problem space.
+The Judge-LM rubric came from repeated review of favorable behaviors, unfavorable behaviors, and failure points in the problem space.

 # all numeric fields are scaled from 0-5 delivering a Likert-based Rubric